Biocapacity: Applications of biocapacity

 An increase in global population can result in a decrease in biocapacity.
-This is usually due to the fact that the Earth’s resources have to be shared; therefore, there becomes little to supply the increasing demand of the increasing population.
+This is usually because the Earth's resources have to be shared; therefore, there becomes little to supply the increasing demand of the increasing population.
 Currently, this issue can be resolved by outsourcing.
 However, resources will run out due to the increasing demands and as a result a collapse of an ecosystem can be the consequence of such actions.
 When the ecological footprint becomes greater than the biocapacity of the population, a biocapacity deficit is suspected.

 'Global biocapacity' is a term sometimes used to describe the total capacity of an ecosystem to support various continuous activity and changes.
 When the ecological footprint of a population exceeds the biocapacity of the environment it lives in, this is called an 'biocapacity deficit'.
 Such a deficit comes from three sources: overusing one's own ecosystems ("overshoot"), net imports, or use of the global commons.
 Latest data from Global Footprint Network suggests that humanity was using an equivalence of 1.7 Earths in 2016.
+More recent research marking the thirtieth anniversary of Ecological Footprint accounting reports that by 2023, humanity’s demand exceeded Earth’s regenerative capacity by about 75 percent, equivalent to using the resources of 1.75 Earths.

 The dominant factor of global ecological overshoot comes from carbon dioxide emissions stemming from fossil fuel burning.
 Additional stresses of greenhouse gases, climate change, and ocean acidification can also aggravate the problem.

 In reference to the definition of biocapacity: 1.7 Earths means the renewable resources are being liquidated because they are being consumed faster than the resources can regenerate.
 Therefore, it will take one year and eight months for the resources humanity uses in one year to be able to regenerate again, including absorbing all the waste we generate.
 So instead of taking one year's worth of resources per year, we are yearly consuming resources that should last us one year and eight months.